Parameterisation space for Cornell potential in a QCD potential model: The QCD Potential Model

 The QCD potential is taken as

 Here $A_{0}$ is the undetermined factor appearing in the series solution of the Schr\"odinger equation.
-The term $\left(\frac{r}{a_{0}}\right)^{-\epsilon}$ in equation (5) is the Dirac factor and was introduced to incorporate relativistic effect \cite{CPL,JJ,QFT}. \\
+The term $\left(\frac{r}{a_{0}}\right)^{-\epsilon}$ in equation (\ref{wf}) is the Dirac factor and was introduced to incorporate relativistic effect \cite{CPL,JJ,QFT}.
+It is to be noted that the factor $\left(\frac{r}{a_{0}}\right)^{-\epsilon}$ to the wave function (\ref{wf}) develops a singularity at $r \to 0$ and the masses of scalar mesons become negative, therefore the term can be omitted from the wave function as dicussed in ref. \cite{lahkar}.\\